 - The victim is in reasonable fear for their safety, and a restraining order is necessary to ensure their safety: the judge must agree that the plaintiff in the case may be placed in harm’s way without the enforcement of a restraining order.

 The Results of a Restraining Order in New Jersey

 If a final restraining order is issued, the defendant will be barred from having any contact with the victim.
 The defendant may also be restricted from traveling to certain locations, including the victim’s home and place of work.
 The restraining order may also include protected persons, such as the victim’s loved ones, with whom the defendant is also barred from contacting in any way.
 One of the most severe consequences related to a restraining order can involve child custody if the parties share children.
 In fact, a restraining order can provide grounds for a significant change in the previous child custody and visitation arrangement.

 If the defendant violates the provisions of the final restraining order in the future, he or she may be subject to additional criminal charges for contempt.
 In New Jersey, contempt in the form of a restraining order violation is a fourth-degree felony, punishable by a sentence to serve up to 18 months in New Jersey State Prison.

 Contact our Totowa NJ Restraining Order Lawyers for a Free Consultation

-To speak with one of our highly experienced Passaic County restraining order attorneys, contact us today at 973-233-4396 or toll free at 888-877-7985 for a free initial consultation.
-We also provide flexible appointment options at our centrally-located offices in Woodland Park, New Jersey.
+To speak with one of our highly experienced Passaic County restraining order attorneys, contact us today at 973-233-4396 or toll-free at 888-877-7985 for a free initial consultation.
+We also provide flexible appointment options at our centrally-located offices in Little Falls, New Jersey.